NatalyKT/Neighborhood-Map-React/README.md

 * start the development server with `npm start`
 * you'll be able to listen the server on http://localhost:3000

+## Production mood

+* use the service worker in the production mood to cache the app  with `npm run build`
+`serve -s build`

 ## What You're Getting

 Neighborhood Map is a single page application featuring a map of our neighborhood or a neighborhood we would like to visit.
 We had to then add functionality to this map including highlighted locations, third-party data about those locations and various ways to browse the content..